mrgsolve/gallery/application/global-sensobol.md

 This is my preferred package for global sensitivity analysis.
 You can see the same analysis run with `sensitivity` here: [sobol.md](sobol.md).

+# Introduction

+This vignette shows you how to to Sobol sensitivity analysis, a form of global sensitivity analysis.
+In this type of analysis, we look at the relationship between variability in input parameters and variability in model outputs when model parameters are all varied together across the plausible parameter space.
+This is in contrast to local sensitivity analysis, where parameters are perturbed one at a time by small amounts.

+To do Sobol sensitivity analysis, we will need the following

+1. A model with some parameters to manipulate
+2. A (large) set of random parameter values covering a certain section of the plausible (or reasonable) parameter space
+3. An intervention of interest (e.g. a dose)
+4. A model output, summarized as a single value, that depends on the intervention and the value of the manipulated parameters (e.g. AUC for a PK model)
+5. Calculate sensitivity indices, which summarize the relationships between input parameters and model outputs
+6. Visualization or presentation of the indices

 # Tools

 ``` r